frontity/docs/learning-frontity/settings.md

 ## Multiple Sites

 One **Frontity** installation can serve content for multiple sites.
-This is useful if you have severals blogs and want to manage all the same with the same installation.
+This is useful if you have severals blogs and want to manage all of them with the same installation.
 Both the packages and settings of each site are independent.

 To distinguish between different sites, you must use a `match` setting.
 Each time a new request is received by **Frontity**, it tests the url against the `match` field to know which site it should load: